garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 The ```ImageStore.sol``` file is a Solidity program ([Solidity](https://docs.soliditylang.org/en/v0.8.14/) is one programming language you can use to develop smart contracts on the Ethereum blockchain), and has three simple functions: ```addItem()```, ```getListItem()``` and ```getListSize```.

 * ```addItem()``` appends a string to a list that was created at the very top of the contract.
 This is used to keep on adding new content identifiers (CID) to the contract.
-The CID is a the returned value we get when we have uploaded our image to the [Interplanetary File System (IPFS)](https://ipfs.io).
+The CID is the returned value we get when we have uploaded our image to the [Interplanetary File System (IPFS)](https://ipfs.io).
 This is our decentralized storage that we call on to host our data.
+The CID allows us to later retrieve our data (our image) from IPFS.

 * ```getListItem()``` returns the CID string of an indexed element from the List data structure.